-- Major surgery within 3 weeks before randomization.
+- Major surgery within 3 weeks before day 1 of study treatment.

-- Requirement for IV alimentation (at the time of randomization).
+- Requirement for IV alimentation (at the time of day 1 of study treatment).

 - Known history of myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML).

-- History of another cancer within 3 years before randomization, with the exception of basal or squamous cell carcinoma of the skin that has been definitively treated.
+- History of another cancer within 3 years before day 1 of study treatment, with the exception of basal or squamous cell carcinoma of the skin that has been definitively treated.
 A history of other malignancies with a low risk of recurrence, including appropriately treated ductal carcinoma in situ (DCIS) of the breast and prostate cancer with a Gleason score less than or equal to 6, are also not excluded.